Who is this conference for?

 Are you in the related fields of a psychologist, social worker, family therapists, or chaplain?
 The 2022 Comprehensive Moral Injury Conference will help bridge the gap in knowledge by presenting introductory and intermediate level instruction on MI research, assessment tools, and interventions being used by thought leaders and practitioners in the fields of psychology, social work, chaplaincy, and other healthcare fields.
 This conference takes a holistic, collaborative approach to MI.
 Regardless of where clinicians, chaplains, and therapists work, they are likely to encounter a person with MI and should understand how to identify it, as well as help the person or get them the care they need.

-This year’s online conference offers a chance for care providers to learn more about moral injury research, assessment, and treatment from thought leaders and practitioners in the field.
+This conference allowed participants to learn more about moral injury research, assessment, and treatment from thought leaders and practitioners in the field.

 Assessment, Treatment, and Research on Moral Injury in a Wide Range of Populations and Settings

 The 2022 Comprehensive Moral Injury Conference (CMIC) provided in-depth information from experts on moral injury.
 A range of settings were discussed including:

 - Healthcare Providers,

 - Chaplains/Faith Leaders.